Employers

 Problems in the workplace

-• a statement that the employee will get (at least) time-and-a-half payment for working on a public holiday
+• a statement that the employee will get (at least) payment for working on a public holiday

 Public holiday pay